mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

     - fine tune pretrained models to your application
       - unfreeze after some training abit to fine tune the other layers to your application
     - retrain everything - when you have alot of data
-3. Data Argumentation - augment data to generate more data
+3. Data Augumentation - augment data to generate more data
     - Mirroring - flip horizontally/vertical
     - Random Cropping - randomly crop the image (reasonablely large subset of he image)
     - Color Shifting - randomly admend the RGB channels with some offset (ie PCA color augmentation)